William Perkins (theologian)

-William Perkins (1558–1602) was an influential English cleric and Cambridge theologian, receiving both a B.A. and M.A. from the university in 1581 and 1584 respectively, and also one of the foremost leaders of the Puritan movement in the Church of England during the Elizabethan era.
+William Perkins (1558–1602) was an influential English cleric and Cambridge theologian, receiving a B.A. and M.A. from the university in 1581 and 1584 respectively, and also one of the foremost leaders of the Puritan movement in the Church of England during the Elizabethan era.
 Although not entirely accepting of the Church of England's ecclesiastical practices, Perkins conformed to many of the policies and procedures imposed by the Elizabethan Settlement.
 He did remain, however, sympathetic to the non-conformist puritans and even faced disciplinary action for his support.

 Perkins was a prolific author who penned over forty works, many of which were published posthumously.
-In addition to writing, he also served as a fellow at Christ's College and as a lecturer at St Andrew's Church in Cambridge.
-He was a firm proponent of Reformed theology, particularly the supralapsarian theology of Theodore Beza and John Calvin.
+In addition to writing, he also served as a fellow at Christ's College and as a lecturer at St. Andrew's Church in Cambridge.
+He was a firm proponent of Reformed theology, particularly the supralapsarian theology of Theodore Beza.
 In addition, he was a staunch defender of Protestant ideals, specifically the five solae with a particular emphasis on solus Christus and sola Scriptura.

 Early life

 Perkins was born to Thomas and Anna Perkins at Marston Jabbett in the parish of Bulkington, Warwickshire, England in 1558, the year in which the Protestant Elizabeth I succeeded her Catholic sister Mary as Queen of England.
-Perkins lived his entire life under Elizabeth I, dying one year before the Queen's own death in 1603.
+Perkins lived his entire life under Elizabeth I, dying one year before the Queen's death in 1603.
 Perkins's relationship with Elizabeth was ambiguous: on the one hand, she was Good Queen Bess, the monarch under whom England finally and firmly became a Protestant nation; on the other hand, Perkins and the other members of the Puritan movement were frustrated that the Elizabethan settlement had not gone far enough and pushed for further Reformation.

 Little is known of Perkins' childhood and upbringing.
 Sometime in his early life he was rendered lame which forced him to write with his left hand.
 His family was evidently of some means, since in June 1577, at age 19, Perkins was enrolled as a pensioner of Christ's College, Cambridge being trained in the tradition of the Reformed scholastic framework.
 He would receive his BA in 1581 and his MA in 1584.